 - field manager for the Waterloo Buck of the Northwoods League in 2010, 2011

-- field manager for the LaCrosse Loggers in 2013, 43 wins, Perfect Game had the Loggers as the 31st best collegiate summer team in the nation
+- field manager for the LaCrosse Loggers in 2013 and 2014, 43 wins, Perfect Game had the Loggers as the 31st best collegiate summer team in the nation

 At Iowa Lakes, Jason is also an instructor and works in the Success Center assisting students with a variety of needs.
-In his free time, Jason enjoys bow hunting, muzzleloading, and pheasant hunting along with spending time with his girls.
+In his free time, Jason enjoys bow hunting, muzzleloading, and pheasant hunting along with spending time with his girls and lab, Brewer.
 Jason currently resides in Estherville with his wife Lisa, and his daughters Gracie and Chloe.

 Coach Pavlovich is entering his second season as a graduate assistant for Iowa Lakes and is in charge of pitchers.
 In his first year, the pitching staff made several notable accomplishments.
 There were four pitchers of the week in the ICCAC, including three in a row from April 7-27.
 Iowa Lakes ended the season with a team ERA of 4.66 which was a 1.10 run improvement from the year prior.
 The staff led the conference in fewest walks allowed with 135.
 Jesus Brito finished second in the conference with a 3.02 ERA and earned honorable mention All-Region accolades.
 He was the first Iowa Lakes’ pitcher to do so since 2008.
 Alex Cristobal finished third in the league with a 3.34 ERA.